You don’t want it bad enough. An essay.

-Every goal you have, every mission you’re on, every purpose you feel you’re suppose to explore will be faced with challenges.
+Every goal you have, every mission you’re on, every purpose you feel you’re supposed to explore will be faced with challenges.
 It’s part of the hero’s journey.

-For some reason we believe that change and progress moves in a straight line, from A to B. This is almost never the case.
+For some reason we believe that change and progress move in a straight line, from A to B. This is almost never the case.

 Remember the Tazmanian Devil cartoon?
 Progress usually moves like that.
 Darting around from one point to another.
 Sometimes things move in your favor and other times not so much.